vic9112/gem5-exercises/slides/02-Using-gem5/01-stdlib.md

 See [`gem5/src/python/gem5/simulate/simulator.py`](../../gem5/src/python/gem5/simulate/simulator.py) for the Simulator source.

-We'll see more about this in `Accelerating Simulation(08-accelerating-simulation.pdf)`.
+We'll see more about this in [Accelerating Simulation](08-accelerating-simulation.md).

 ---